Q. Are the Warwick Translates workshops for translation between English and other languages?

 A. The summer school is aimed at Anglophones with an advanced knowledge of one or more other languages, whether undergraduates, graduates or others, including practising translators.
 This is both to develop attendees’ skills and give them an insight into the profession of literary translator.

-Q. May I attend Warwick Translates if I am not a native Anglophone?
+Q. May I attend Warwick Translates if English is not my language of habitual use?

-A. Only if you have mother-tongue competency.
-Non-Anglophones are asked to take a short test, and acceptance is at the discretion of the tutor in that language.
+A. Only if you have excellent command of English.
+You may be asked to take a short test, and acceptance is at the discretion of the tutor in that language.

-Q. I am bilingual (from birth) in English and another language.
+Q. I am bilingual in English and another language.
 Am I eligible?

 Q. I am already studying/practising translation.
 Are these courses for me?